projectodd/openwhisk-package-aws/README.md

 endpoint is subscribed.
 The URL for the endpoint is that of this package's `from-sns` web action.

-*IMPORTANT* AWS needs to be able to visit the web action, so your OpenWhisk cluster needs to be publicly accessible.
+**IMPORTANT!** AWS needs to be able to visit the web action, so your OpenWhisk cluster needs to be publicly accessible.

 The feed provides two parameters: